The University of Reading

 Professor Kevin Warwick

-Kevin Warwick is Professor of Cybernetics at the University of Reading, England, where he carries out research in artificial intelligence, control, robotics and biomedical engineering.
+Kevin Warwick is Professor of Cybernetics at The University of Reading, England, where he carries out research in artificial intelligence, control, robotics and biomedical engineering.
 He is a Chartered Engineer (CEng.) and is a Fellow of The Institution of Engineering & Technology (FIET).
 He is the youngest person ever to become a Fellow of the City & Guilds of London Institute (FCGI).
+He is the author or co-author of more than 500 research papers and has written or edited 27 books (three for general readership), as well as numerous magazine and newspaper articles on scientific and general subjects.
+He has broadcast and lectured widely and held various visiting professorships.

 Kevin was born in Coventry, UK and left school to join British Telecom, at the age of 16.
 At 22 he took his first degree at Aston University, followed by a PhD and a research post at Imperial College, London.
 He subsequently held positions at Oxford, Newcastle and Warwick universities before being offered the Chair at Reading, at the age of 33.

-He has been awarded higher doctorates (DScs) both by Imperial College and the Czech Academy of Sciences, Prague.
-He was presented with The Future of Health technology Award from MIT (USA), was made an Honorary Member of the Academy of Sciences, St.Petersburg and received The Mountbatten Medal in 2008.
+He has been awarded higher doctorates (DScs) by Imperial College and the Czech Academy of Sciences, Prague on different scientific areas.
+He was presented with The Future of Health Technology Award from MIT (USA), was made an Honorary Member of the Academy of Sciences, St.Petersburg, was awarded the IEE Senior Achievement Medal in 2004, the Mountbatten Medal in 2008 and the Ellison-Cliffe Medal in 2011 from the Royal Society of Medicine.
 In 2000 Kevin presented the Royal Institution Christmas Lectures, entitled “The Rise of The Robots”.
+He has also been awarded Honorary DSc Degrees by the Universities of Aston, Coventry, Bradford, Bedfordshire and Portsmouth and an Honorary DTech Degree by Robert Gordon University.

 His work is used as material in several advanced Level Physics courses in the UK and in many University courses including Harvard, Stanford, MIT & Tokyo.
 His implants are on display in the Science Museums in London and Naples.
 As a result, Kevin regularly gives invited Keynote presentations.

-Kevin’s research involves robotics and he was responsible (with Jim Wyatt) for Cybot, a robot exported around the world as part of a magazine “Real Robots” – this resulted in royalties totalling over £1M for Reading University.
-Robots designed and constructed by Kevin’s group (Ian Kelly, Ben Hutt) have been on permanent interactive display in the Science Museums in London, Birmingham and Linz.
+Kevin’s research involves robotics and he was responsible (with Dr Jim Wyatt) for Cybot, a robot exported around the world as part of a magazine “Real Robots” – this resulted in royalties totalling over £1M for Reading University.
+Robots designed and constructed by Kevin’s group (Dr Ian Kelly, Dr Ben Hutt) have been on permanent interactive display in the Science Museums in London, Birmingham and Linz.

-Kevin’s recent research involves a collaborative project with the Oxford neurosurgeon, Tipu Aziz, using intelligent computer methods to predict the onset of Parkinsonian tremors such that they can be stopped by means of a deep brain implant.
-In 2007 this work was hailed in the Mail on Sunday as “the most significant recent advance in biomedical engineering”.
+Kevin’s recent research involves a collaborative project with the Oxford neurosurgeon, Prof. Tipu Aziz, using intelligent computer methods to predict the onset of Parkinsonian tremors such that they can be stopped by means of a deep brain implant.
+This work was hailed in the Mail on Sunday as “the most significant recent advance in biomedical engineering”.

 He presently leads an ongoing EPSRC sponsored project in which a cultured neural network (using biological neurons) is trained to control a mobile robot platform.
 This work, which was reported on in a New Scientist feature article, is being used as an exercise for high school science studies in the UK.
-A Youtube video of this research has now been downloaded/viewed around 1 million times.
+A Youtube video of this research has now been downloaded/viewed over 1.6 million times.

 Kevin was a member of the 2001 HEFCE (unit 29) panel on Electrical & Electronic Engineering, was Deputy Chairman for the same panel in the 2007/8 exercise and is a member of the EPSRC Peer College.
-He has produced over 500 publications on his research including more than 110 refereed journal articles and 25 books.
-Kevin received the EPSRC Millenium Award (2000) for his schools robot league project and is the youngest ever Fellow of the City and Guilds of London Institute.
+Kevin received the EPSRC Millenium Award (2000) for his schools robot league project.
 Kevin’s research has featured in many TV and film documentaries, e.g. Inventions that changed the world (BBC2), Late Night with Conan O'Brien (NBC), Future Scope (RAI 1) and The Making of I Robot (Twentieth Century Fox/Channel 5).
 He has appeared 3 times on Tomorrow’s World, 5 times in Time magazine, thrice in Newsweek and was selected by Channel 4 as one of the Top 6 UK Scientists for their 2001 series “Living Science”.
 In 2002 he was chosen by the IEE as one of the top 10 UK Electrical Engineers.
 Kevin also appeared as one of 30 “great minds on the future” in the THES/Oxford University book – Predictions – with J.K.Galbraith, Umberto Eco and James Watson.

 Kevin’s research is frequently referred to by other authors – recent examples being in books by Robert Winston, Peter Cochrane, Jeremy Clarkson and Susan Greenfield.
 Kevin’s research was selected by National Geographic International for a 1 hour documentary, entitled “I,Human” screened in 2006/7 – this was broadcast in 143 countries and translated into 23 different languages.
 Some of his TV appearances are logged on the imdb website.